karthik-krishna/Site-App-using-JSON-server/README.md

 Step 2 : Go to the folder where project is situated

+Step 3 : For backend apis we are using json-server, so run `npm install -g json-server`

+Step 4 : Run `json-server --watch db.json` and backend apis will be running in `http://localhost:3000`

-Step 3 : Run `npm install` to install all the dependencies
+Step 5 : Run `npm install` to install all the dependencies

-Step 3 : Run `ng serve` for a dev server.
+Step 6 : Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding